MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Connect-PSSession.md

   An **Availability** value of **None** indicates that you can connect to the session.
 A value of **Busy** indicates that you cannot connect to the PSSession because it is connected to another session.

-  For more information about the values of the **State** property of sessions, see https://msdn.microsoft.com/library/system.management.automation.runspaces.runspacestate in the MSDN library.
+  For more information about the values of the **State** property of sessions, see [RunspaceState Enumeration](https://msdn.microsoft.com/library/system.management.automation.runspaces.runspacestate) in the MSDN library.

-  For more information about the values of the **Availability** property of sessions, see https://msdn.microsoft.com/library/system.management.automation.runspaces.runspaceavailability in the MSDN library.
+  For more information about the values of the **Availability** property of sessions, see [RunspaceAvailability Enumeration](https://msdn.microsoft.com/library/system.management.automation.runspaces.runspaceavailability) in the MSDN library.

 - You cannot change the idle timeout value of a PSSession when you connect to the PSSession.
 The **SessionOption** parameter of **Connect-PSSession** takes a **SessionOption** object that has an **IdleTimeout** value.
 However, the **IdleTimeout** value of the **SessionOption** object and the **IdleTimeout** value of the **$PSSessionOption** variable are ignored when connecting to a PSSession.